Middle School Curriculum

 In addition to the classes listed above, all Middle School students participate in an Advisory program.
 This program follows the Responsive Classroom Model with an aim to support the social emotional learning of all students.

 The school year is divided into two semesters.
-Each semester is divided into two nine-week terms made up of approximately 18 instruction weeks.
-At the close of each nine-week term, students receive a progress report card indicating the grades earned in each class.
-Absences, if any, are recorded on their report card.
+Each semester is divided into two nine-week terms made up of approximately 18 instructional weeks.
+At the close of each nine-week term, students receive a progress report card indicating the student’s progress.

 Formal reporting periods are held four times per year and once per term.
-Parent/teacher conferences are held in November and April.
+Parent/teacher conferences are held in the Fall and Spring.